Sephirothbahamut/Accio-Niffler/Documentation/Game_Design_document.md

 The **wood** will grant a bonus to its particular category of spells:

-- The bonus for non-Utility category will make spells of that category cast as 1 level higher (if applicable).
+- The bonus for non-Utility category will make spells of that category cast as 1 level higher (if applicable). //TODO if not applicable it's worthless?
-- The bonus for Utility category will grant an extra spell slot for each spell level (usable only by Utility spells)
+- The bonus for Utility category will grant an extra spell slot reserved to Utility spells for each spell level the character has access to.

 ##### Cores